Xenoblade Chronicles 3: Downloadable content

 Xenoblade Chronicles 3 featured an "Expansion Pass" available for purchase at the game's launch, which provides access to four volumes of downloadable content that were released over the following year.
 The first volume released alongside the game on July 29, 2022, and includes several consumables, accessories, and alternate outfit colors.
 The second volume released on October 13, 2022, and includes a new Challenge Mode, as well as a hero quest to unlock a new hero, Ino.
 The third volume was released on February 15, 2023, and includes new Challenge Mode battles, new character outfits, and a hero quest to unlock the hero Masha.
 The fourth and final volume was released on April 26, 2023, and includes a new story scenario, Future Redeemed, which takes place centuries before the events of the main game and follows a new cast.
 Completing Future Redeemed unlocks an additional challenge battle, through which the player can earn Shulk and Rex as heroes in the main game.

 Amiibo figures of Noah and Mio were released on January 19, 2024.
 Noah's Amiibo unlocks the Consul N outfit for Noah and 'Leisure Time' outfits for him, Eunie, and Lanz, while Mio's Amiibo unlocks the Consul M outfit for Mio and 'Leisure Time' outfits for her, Taion, and Sena.

 Development

 The first ideas for the plot of Xenoblade Chronicles 3 came prior to the development of Xenoblade Chronicles 2.
-According to Tetsuya Takahashi, creator of the Xenoblade Chronicles series, the Mechonis sword featured on the cover of Xenoblade Chronicles and the Titan of Uraya featured on the cover of Xenoblade Chronicles 2 is what sparked the idea of Xenoblade Chronicles 3.
+According to Tetsuya Takahashi, creator of the Xenoblade series, the Mechonis sword featured on the cover of Xenoblade Chronicles and the Titan of Uraya featured on the cover of Xenoblade Chronicles 2 is what sparked the idea of Xenoblade Chronicles 3.
 Bringing the two worlds together, the broken sword of the Mechonis going through the wounded Titan of Uraya is the visual key of Xenoblade Chronicles 3, indicating war between the two worlds, and thus the starting idea for this game.
 In May 2018, Takahashi pitched Xenoblade Chronicles 3 as a new game concept to Nintendo.
-The first production group of Monolith Soft, known for their work on the Xenoblade Chronicles series, started development on the game in August 2018 after Xenoblade Chronicles 2: Torna – The Golden Country went gold.
+The first production group of Monolith Soft, known for their work on the Xenoblade series, started development on the game in August 2018 after Xenoblade Chronicles 2: Torna – The Golden Country went gold.